codfish/semantic-release-action/README.md

 # semantic-release-action

-> GitHub Action for running `semantic-release`.
-Respects any semantic-release configuration file in
+GitHub Action for running `semantic-release`.
+Respects any semantic-release configuration file in your repo or the `release` prop in your `package.json`.
+Exports [environment variables](#outputs) for you to use in subsequent actions containing version numbers.

-> your repo or the `release` prop in your `package.json`.
-Exports [environment variables](#outputs)
+> **Note**: `v3` of this action uses semantic-release v22 & node v20.9. `v2` uses semantic-release
-> for you to use in subsequent actions containing version numbers.
+> v20 & node v18.7.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->